The Provider API and your needs

 The provider requirements

-Review the requirements for information on how to integrate with Payments Acceptance Service.
-You can still integrate if some items are not complete.
-But, there may be a need for further assessment before you integrate.
+Review the requirements for a successful integration with the API.
+You can still integrate if some items are not complete, but you may need further assessment before integrating.

-- Sage ID access tokens last for 480 minutes.
-You should re-use your token until it expires.
-You do not need a new token for each request.
+- Use Sage ID access tokens until they expire.
+You do not need new tokens for each new request.

-- You need to notify Sage immediately of any breach of credentials.
+- You should notify us immediately of any breach of credentials.

 Handling authorisation and notifications